 -What’s on plan for the future?

--We are at the end of this interview, thank you for your time!
-Would you like to say something to our readers?
+We have done with this interview, thank you so much for your time!
+Would you like to say something to your fans?

 Jussi: To our fans who continue to support us I want to send hugs and all the best, music is an amazing thing let’s go on!